zenml-io/zenml/docs/book/component-guide/model-registries/vertex.md

 {% hint style="warning" %}
 Important: The Vertex AI Model Registry implementation only supports the model version interface, not the model interface.
 This means you cannot register, delete, or update models directly - you can only work with model versions.
 Operations like `register_model()`, `delete_model()`, and `update_model()` are not supported.

+Unlike platforms like MLflow where you first create a model container and then add versions to it, Vertex AI combines model registration and versioning into a single operation:

+- When you upload a model, it automatically creates both the model and its first version
+- Each subsequent upload with the same display name creates a new version
+- You cannot create an empty model container without a version
 {% endhint %}

 ## How do you deploy it?